Nunivak Island: Demographics

 Nunivak Island first reported on the 1880 U.S. Census as an unincorporated island, with 400 Yupik residents.
 In 1890, the villages on the island reported separately.
 It next reported in 1910 for the entire island through to 1940.
 Since 1950, any settlements on the island have reported separately again, though all residents now reside in Mekoryuk as of 2000 and 2010.

+Population

+In 2004, 179 people lived on the island; According to the 2000 census, the population was 210.
+They all live in a single village on the island of Mekoryuk, located on the north coast of Nunivak.
+During the 1880 US Census, 702 islanders in nine settlements were recorded.
+An epidemic in 1900 devastated the population of the island.
+The constant exodus of people prevents population growth.
+Although almost all local people in Nunivak speak English; they speak the Nunivak Chupik dialect of the central Yupik language.
+Preservation of the Chupik language, which is taught in schools, is underway.
+Islanders still rely on hunting, as well as commercial fishing and seasonal work on the mainland.